 The planets look like stars, but they do not have their own light.
 They merely reflect the sunlight that falls on them.
 The stars twinkle and planets do not which is an easy method to recognize them in the night sky.
 The planets also keep changing their positions with respect to the stars.

-Planets have a definite path on which it revolves around the Sun called an orbit.
-The time taken by a planet to complete one revolution is called its period of revolution.
+Planets have a definite path on which they revolve around the Sun called an orbit.
+The time taken by a planet to complete one revolution is called a period of revolution.
 The period of revolution increases with the distance of the planet from the sun.
-Besides revolving around the Sun, a planet also rotates on its own axis and the time taken by a planet to complete this one rotation is called its period of rotation.
+Besides revolving around the Sun, a planet also rotates on its own axis and the time taken by a planet to complete this one rotation is called the period of rotation.

 The planets in the solar system are as follows –

 The first 4 planets – Mercury, Venus, Earth, and Mars are nearer to the Sun than the other 4 planets.
 They are called the inner planets and have very few moons.

 Mercury is nearest to the Sun and is also the smallest planet in our solar system.
 It is very difficult to observe it because most of the time it is hidden in the glare of the Sun.
 However, it can be observed just before sunrise or just after sunset near the horizon only at places where trees or buildings don’t obstruct the view of the horizon.
 Mercury has no satellite of its own.

 Venus is the brightest planet in the night sky.
 Sometimes Venus appears in the eastern sky before sunrise or in the western sky just after sunset.
 Therefore it is called a morning or an evening star although it is not a star but a planet.
 Venus has no moon or satellite of its own.
 It rotates from east to west while the Earth rotates from west to east